List of submarine and submersible incidents since 2000: HMCS Chicoutimi fire

 On 5 October 2004, the Canadian submarine HMCS Chicoutimi suffered from two fires after leaving Faslane harbour for Halifax harbour.
-One officer, Canadian Forces Lieutenant (Navy) Chris Saunders, died the following day while he was being flown via helicopter to a hospital in Ireland.
+One officer, Canadian Forces Lieutenant(N) Chris Saunders, died the following day while he was being flown via helicopter to a hospital in Ireland.
 Canadian Forces investigators concluded that poor insulation of some power cables caused the fires.
 The following board of inquiry found that the fire was caused by a series of events that caused electrical arcing at cable joints from seawater penetration at the joints.

 2005

 USS San Francisco collision with undersea terrain

-On 8 January 2005, the Los Angeles-class submarine USS San Francisco, while underway and submerged, collided with an undersea seamount about 350 mi south of Guam in the Marianas Islands.
+On 8 January 2005, the Los Angeles-class submarine USS San Francisco, while underway and submerged, collided with a seamount about 350 mi south of Guam in the Marianas Islands.
 One of her sailors, Machinist mate 2nd Class (MM2(SS)) Joseph Allen Ashley, of Akron, Ohio, died from the injuries he suffered in the collision.
 This happened while San Francisco was on a high-speed voyage to visit Brisbane, Australia.

 An additional 97 sailors were injured in this accident, including two with dislocated shoulders.
 The collision with the seamount was so severe that San Francisco nearly sank.
 Accounts from the scene related a desperate struggle for positive buoyancy after her forward ballast tanks had been ruptured.
-Several news web sites stated that the boat had hit an "uncharted sea mount" at a high speed.
-The captain of the submarine, Commander Kevin Mooney, was later relieved of his command after an investigation revealed that he had been using inadequate methods of ocean voyage planning.
+Several news web sites stated that the boat had hit an "uncharted seamount" at a high speed.
+Commander Kevin Mooney was relieved of command of the San Francisco after an investigation revealed that he had been using inadequate methods of ocean voyage planning.

 San Francisco underwent a rapid deceleration from more than 25 kn to a standstill, causing a section of her bow to collapse (including her sonar system along with the forward ballast tanks) and everything not tied down to fly forward in the boat.
 San Francisco returned to her base at Guam, where emergency repairs were carried out.
 Next, she steamed to the Puget Sound Naval Shipyard for more permanent repairs.
-The bow section of San Francisco was replaced with that of her sister ship, USS Honolulu, which had already been removed from service because of years of wear and tear.
+The bow section of San Francisco was replaced with that of a sister ship, USS Honolulu, which had already been removed from service because of years of wear and tear.
 This replacement of the bow of San Francisco was successful, and the vessel returned to active service in the Pacific Fleet, based at San Diego.

 AS-28 emergency

 On 5 August 2005, the Russian Priz-class deep-submergence rescue vehicle AS-28, while operating off the coast of the Kamchatka Peninsula, became entangled in a fishing net, or possibly by cables belonging to an underwater antenna assembly, at a depth of 190 m.
 Unable to free itself, the submarine was stuck with a depleting air supply.

-After a multi-national effort, a Royal Navy team using a Scorpio ROV was able to free the submarine from the entanglement, allowing it to return to the surface.
+After a multi-national effort, a British Royal Navy team using a Scorpio ROV was able to free the submarine from the entanglement, allowing it to return to the surface.
 All seven crew members were rescued safely.